Skip to main content

 menu Processes > Process flows > tab Process flows

-• go to overview Go to object in Code overview (Alt + O): View the process flow in the screen Code Overview.
+• go to overview Go to Code overview (Alt + O): View the process flow in the screen Code Overview.

 menu Processes > Process flows > tab Process actions

-• go to overview Go to object in Code overview (Alt + O): View the process action in the screen Code Overview.
+• go to overview Go to Code overview (Alt + O): View the process action in the screen Code Overview.

 menu Processes > Tasks > tab Default

-• go to overview Go to object in Code overview (Alt + O): View the task in the screen Code Overview.
+• go to overview Go to Code overview (Alt + O): View the task in the screen Code Overview.

 menu Processes > Reports > tab Default

-• go to overview Go to object in Code overview (Alt + O): View the report in the screen Code Overview.
+• go to overview Go to Code overview (Alt + O): View the report in the screen Code Overview.

 Business logic